Bansdroni: Transport

 The place is connected to the city with the Netaji Subhash Chandra Bose Road, linking Naktala and Garia in the south-east and Tollygunge in the south-west.
 The Kolkata Metro allows transport to and from Bansdroni at the Masterda Surya Sen metro station.
 Bus services in Bandsroni include AC Bus (AC6), CSTC Buses (S6A, S7), Private Buses (80A, 205, 205A, 228, SD5), Naktala — Howrah Mini Bus, and Harinavi -Howrah Mini Bus.

 Education

 Education is provided by schools such as The Assembly of God Church School (Tollygunj Branch), Future Foundation, G.D.
 Birla, Maharishi Vidya Mandir, Holy Home, Adarsh English High School, B.D.
 Memorial (Primary), St. Mary's Church School and De Paul (the last two being catholic).
 Some of the oldest boys and girls schools include Khanpur Hirendralal Sarkar High School (Boys), Khanpur Nirmala Bala (Girls) High School, Bansdroni Binoy Balika Vidyalaya, Binoy Pally Adarsha Bidya Mandir, Chakdaha Boys & Girls HS Schools, Little Memorial School (Nursery and Primary School BANSDRONI and NAKTALA) are also situated in the Bansdroni Park/Postal Park Area.

+Cultural/Visual and Performing Arts Institutions

+Bansdroni has several cultural institutes of visual and performing arts.
+One of them is Mermaid Film Academy, a two-time national-award-winning dance school located in the area, which also organises an annual cultural dance event.